 We provide health care and other postretirement benefits to certain of our eligible retired employees and their eligible dependents.
 Certain of our U.S. and Canadian employees may become eligible for such benefits.
-We currently do not fund these benefit arrangements until claims occur and may modify plan provisions or terminate plans at our discretion.
+We may modify plan provisions or terminate plans at our discretion.
 The postretirement benefits of our unionized workers are in accordance with the applicable collective bargaining agreement covering their employment.